duyluandethuong/openvino-pc-test/README.md

 # Installation instruction

+## Required software components

+Git

+Python (3.10 and above)

+On Windows, remember to check the Add to PATH checkbox when you install Python, and after that enable Removal of path length limitation

+## Install requirements for the script

-On Windows: You can use Command Prompt
+On Windows: You can use Command Prompt.
 On MacOS: You can use Terminal, or Visual Studio Code Terminal is fine

 Clone the project and `cd` to project root directory.